dwrrehman/editor/readme.md

 # My Text Editor.
 ##### Written By Daniel Warren Riaz Rehman.

-This is a simple modal text editor intended for my personal use, based on ergonomics and simplicity.
+This is a simple modal text editor intended for my personal use, based on minimalism, ergonomics and simplicity.

 It's features and behavior are loosely based on that of TextEdit, as well as Vim and Kakoune.